GitJournal/gitjournal.io/content/privacy.md

 ### Information gathering and usage

 GitJournal also collects aggregated, anonymous user data regarding app usage.
 The user data we collect is used to improve GitJournal and the quality of our service.
-This may include the device's Internet Protocol (IP) address, locale preferences, identification numbers associated with your devices, your mobile carrier, date and time stamps, system configuration information, and other interactions with the application.
-We try not to collect any advertising IDs.
+This may include the device's locale preferences, non-unique identification numbers associated with your devices, your mobile carrier, date and time stamps, system configuration information, and other interactions with the application.
+We do not to collect any advertising IDs.

 ### Your data